airyhq/airy/docs/docs/index.md

 }" api.airy/conversations.list | jq .
 ```

-If you want to consume the messages directly from the topic you can do so with:
+If you want to consume the messages directly from the Kafka topic you can do so with:

 ```
-vagrant ssh
-k exec -it airy-cp-kafka-0 -- /bin/bash
+cd infrastructure && vagrant ssh k exec -it airy-cp-kafka-0 -- /bin/bash
 kafka-console-consumer \
 --bootstrap-server airy-cp-kafka:9092 \
---topic application.communication.messages --from-beginning
+--topic application.communication.messages \
+--from-beginning
 ```